OCA/project/project_purchase_utilities/README.rst

 check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.

+Do not contact contributors directly about support or help with technical issues.

 Credits
 =======